cnorm35/bridgetown-blog/src/_posts/pdf_attachments_action_mailbox.md

 Since this app is only running with `rails server` and not using any Procfile, we'll see the debugger open in the terminal where the server is running.
-If you're using a Procfile and with something like Overmind[LINK], you can connect to the debugger with `overmind connect web`. or `overmind connect worker` depending on your specific setup.
+If you're using a Procfile and with something like [Overmind](https://github.com/DarthSim/overmind), you can connect to the debugger with `overmind connect web` or `overmind connect worker` depending on your specific setup.

 (Screenshot of debugger with calling some Mail methods)